-Access to the Ultimate Guide to visit Chichen Itza from Cancun.
-Chichen Itza is the most important city of the Mayan Culture in Mexico and is located in the Yucatan peninsula.
+Access to the Ultimate Guide to visiting Chichen Itza from Cancun.
+Chichen Itza is the most important city of the Mayan Culture in Mexico and is located on the Yucatan peninsula.
 The name literally means: “At the mouth of the well of the Itza,” Located 75 miles east of Merida.

 So if you visit Mexico and specifically the area of Yucatan, you do not want to miss one of the World’s new seven wonders of the World.